Universality of giant diffusion in tilted periodic potentials: RESULT

-Next, we show that the diffusion coefficient is decreased when the external force is large, i.e., $FL/2 \gg \Delta E_{0}$.
-Because the contribution of the external force to the Brownian dynamics is much larger than that of the periodic potential, it can be regarded as Brownian motion under a constant external force.
+{When the external force is large, $FL/2 \gg \Delta E_0$, the periodic potential becomes negligible compared to the force-driven motion, and the particle effectively undergoes free diffusion biased by the external force.} Because the contribution of the external force to the Brownian dynamics is much larger than that of the periodic potential, it can be regarded as Brownian motion under a constant external force.
 However, if we simply consider the Brownian motion under a constant external force, we obtain Einstein's relation, i.e., $D=D_{E}$.
 Therefore, we consider a coarse-grained model of the tilted periodic potential by approximating the tilted potential as a piece-wise linear potential (see Fig.\ref{fig:2ad}).
 Point $d$ in Fig.~\ref{fig:2ad} is an arbitrary coordinate and satisfies $0<d<L$.
 The slopes of the piece-wise linear potential are given by

 where $\tilde{x} = x-x_{0}-kL$ and $k$ is integer.
 In diffusion under a constant external force $F_0$, i.e., $F=F_0$ and $V(x)=0$ in Eq.~(\ref{eq:OLE}), mean $\mu_{0}$ and variance $\sigma^{2}_{0}$ of the time for a Brownian particle to move a distance $y$ is given by \cite{molini2011first}